Chapter 1. Installing RHEL for real time

 Warning

-Before installing RHEL for Real Time, ensure that the base platform is properly tuned and the system BIOS parameters are adjusted.
-Failure to perform these tasks may prevent getting consistent performance from a RHEL Real Time deployment.
+Before installing RHEL for Real Time, ensure that the base platform is properly tuned and the system firmware parameters are adjusted.
+Failure to perform these tasks might prevent getting consistent performance from a RHEL Real Time deployment.

 1.1.
 RHEL for Real Time for optimizing latency

 RHEL for Real Time is designed to be used on well-tuned systems for applications with extremely high determinism requirements.
-Kernel offers vast majority of the improvement in determinism.
+The kernel offers the vast majority of the improvement in determinism.

 For example, in many workloads, thorough system tuning improves consistency of results to a optimum percentage.
 This is why, before using RHEL for Real Time, we recommend that customers first perform system tuning of standard RHEL to see if it meets their objectives.

 System tuning is just as important when using the Real Time kernel as it is for the standard kernel.
 Installing the Real-time kernel on an untuned system is not likely to result in any noticeable benefit.
 Tuning the standard kernel helps achieving good latency numbers, though not consistently.
-The Real Time kernel provides the desired latency reduction and determinism/consistency.
+The Real Time kernel provides the required latency reduction, determinism, and consistency.

 Warning

-Before tuning Real Time kernel systems, ensure that the base platform is properly tuned and the system BIOS parameters are adjusted.
-Failure to perform these tasks may prevent getting consistent performance from a RHEL Real-time deployment.
+Before tuning Real Time kernel systems, ensure that the base platform is properly tuned and the system firmware parameters are adjusted.
+Failure to perform these tasks might prevent getting consistent performance from a RHEL Real-time deployment.

 The objective of the Real-time kernel is to provide consistent, low-latency and determinism, offering predictable response times.
-There is some additional kernel overhead associated with the real time kernel.
-In order to provide the environment for reduced latency and ensure that the highest priority task in the system will receive more processing time, extra infrastructure was required and that tends to add more overhead.
-The increased overhead may result in some degradation in overall throughput.
+The real time kernel requires additional processing resources.
+To provide the environment for reduced latency and ensure that the highest priority task in the system receives more processing time, extra infrastructure was required which increases resource usage.
+This increased resource usage might result in some degradation in overall throughput.
 The exact amount is very workload dependent, ranging from 0% to 30%.

 For typical workloads with kernel latency requirements in the millisecond (ms) range, the standard RHEL kernel is sufficient.
 However,if your workload has stringent low-latency determinism requirements for core kernel features such as interrupt handling and process scheduling in the microsecond (μs) range, then the Real Time kernel is for you.